bradykelly/json-resume/README.md

 # JSON Resume CV Web Project

-To start with this has only one active file, `resume.json`. which will inially be hosted at [JSONResume.org](https://registry.jsonresume.org/bradykelly)
+This project really only has only one active file, `resume.json`, but it's schema file also plays a very important role.
+This data will inially be hosted at [JSONResume.org](https://registry.jsonresume.org/bradykelly)

-## Themes
+## Other projects

-First choice of theme in a big hurry: **macchiato**
+I have various other projects that reference this one such as my Astro portfolio.